The Godfather: Critical response

 The Godfather has received widespread critical acclaim and is seen as one of the greatest and most influential films of all time, particularly of the gangster genre.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 97% based on 153 reviews, with an average rating of 9.4/10.
-The website's critics consensus reads, "One of Hollywood's greatest critical and commercial successes, The Godfather gets everything right; not only did the movie transcend expectations, it established new benchmarks for American cinema."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 97% based on 155 reviews, with an average rating of 9.8/10.
+The website's critics consensus reads, "One of Hollywood's greatest critical and commercial successes, The Godfather gets everything right; not only did the movie transcend expectations, but it established new benchmarks for American cinema."
 Metacritic, which uses a weighted average, has assigned the film a score of 100 out of 100 based on 16 critic reviews, indicating "universal acclaim".

-The Village Voices Andrew Sarris believed Marlon Brando portrayed Vito Corleone well and that his character dominated each scene it appeared in, but felt Puzo and Coppola had the character of Michael Corleone too focused on revenge.
+The Village Voices Andrew Sarris believed Marlon Brando portrayed Vito Corleone well, and that his character dominated each scene he appeared in, but felt Puzo and Coppola had the character of Michael Corleone too focused on revenge.
 In addition, Sarris stated that Richard Castellano, Robert Duvall, and James Caan were good in their respective roles.
-Pauline Kael of The New Yorker wrote that "If ever there was a great example of how the best popular movies come out of a merger of commerce and art, The Godfather is it...[Coppola] has stayed very close to the book's greased-lightning sensationalism and yet has made a movie with the spaciousness and strength that popular novels such as Dickens' used to have."
+Pauline Kael of The New Yorker wrote that:

+If ever there was a great example of how the best popular movies come out of a merger of commerce and art, The Godfather is it...[Coppola] has stayed very close to the book's greased-lightning sensationalism and yet has made a movie with the spaciousness and strength that popular novels such as Dickens' used to have.

 She concluded that "The Godfather is popular melodrama, but it expresses a new tragic realism."